 Chris graduated from the University of Colorado Law School in 2014.
 He clerked for several organizations during law school, including the Civil Litigation and Employment Law section of the Attorney General’s Office and the U.S. Environmental Protection Agency.
 He earned his Bachelor of Arts degree in political science and American studies from Miami University in Oxford, Ohio.

 Dawn has slight cerebral palsy.
-As community organizer for CCDC, she enjoys matching advocates/volunteer interests with opportunities to make systems work for people with disabilities.
+As the director of community organizing for CCDC, she enjoys matching advocates/volunteer interests with opportunities to make systems work for people with disabilities.
 She has worked as a librarian, occupational therapist, advocate, and as an aide for Head Start classrooms.
 In her free time, Dawn writes poetry, spends time with her friends and family, and takes long walks.

 Donna Sablan is a widow with three birth children and five stepchildren.
-She is CCDC’s director of Individual Advocacy, where she supervises our advocacy program.
+She is CCDC’s Director of Appeals & Eligibility.
 She came to CCDC in 2000 because she was referred by another agency for help.
 Donna then started doing advocacy for CCDC in education with a mental health focus for children.
 She worked with behavioral health organizations, family advisory councils, and CCDC to help people in the community.
 When funding for the Family Advisory Councils was discontinued, Donna attempted to involve other agencies in children’s mental health issues, but she was met with some resistance.
 According to Donna, “No one wanted to share and work with the kids as a whole.
 Kids with multiple disabilities were falling through the cracks because of funding streams.”
 Donna was determined to help children and continued to work with CCDC and took educational advocacy training through Cerebral Palsy of Colorado, mental health training through Behavioral Healthcare Inc., and Project Bloom for younger children’s mental health.

 After training, Donna continued to work with CCDC specifically on education, with a focus on youth.
 In late 2006, Donna had a significant stroke and had to step back from helping others to take care of herself and do rehab.
 She still mentored new advocates and took a light caseload.
 In 2008, Donna had another big stroke and had to have major heart surgery.
 She came back to CCDC in 2010 where she resumed her caseload and began a job coaching internally within the organization.
-Since that time her giving back has grown.
-Due to a restructuring within the organization, Donna was needed to oversee individual advocacy.
+Since that time, her giving back has grown.
+Due to a restructuring, Donna became the Director of Appeals & Eligibility.
 She accomplishes her job with assistance in the areas of writing and organization.
 Donna is able to contribute because of the community supports she receives so that she can help others to succeed.
 According to Donna, “You only should take help when you need it and you should always give back when you can.”

 Christine joined CCDC as Development Director, in August 2019, with a collective 18 years of nonprofit experience in fundraising and marketing.
 She brings CCDC a proven success record of high level secured revenue, generated from charitable individuals, events and foundations in both local and national organizations.
 Christine has previously worked in the corporate sector of advertising & media, traveled with an educational cruise line providing platforms for National Geographic, written fundraising scripts and managed pledge drive initiatives of high profile political TV hosts: Amy Goodman of Democracy Now and Thom Hartmann, led major fundraising events & large grant cycles for Denver Kids, Inc. a nonprofit supporting underprivileged students of Denver Public Schools, and she has previously presented museum openings of world-renowned artists such as Chihuly and Edgar Degas.
 Christine is also a full-time advocate for her son, Miles, who was diagnosed with autism and nonverbal at age 2.